miekg/gitopper/README.md

 ## TODO

-* TESTST
+* TESTS
 * Bootstrapping
-* Reload config on the fly and re-initialize then
+* Reload config on the fly and re-initialize
-* create target directory for bind mounts.... package should do this.
+* create target directory for bind mounts.... we should do this (correct user??)
 * add: -h options, multiple hostnames, for testing and other purposes.